 Watch ESPN Without Cable via YouTube TV

-YouTube TV is a new service that has a lot to offer.
-50+ channels are included, and in many areas regional networks like FOX, CBS and NBC are offered.
+YouTube TV has a lot to offer.
+70+ channels are included, and in many areas regional networks like FOX, CBS and NBC are offered.
 This is great news for sports fans, as having access to these local networks is almost as important as the ESPN live stream!

 Here are the basics of YouTube TV: